 - (c) The responsible party shall notify the Director of Public Works or his designee at least three (3) business days before commencing any work in conjunction with the storm water management plan, and within three (3) business days upon completion of the storm water management practices.
 If required as a special condition under sub.
 (5), the responsible party shall make additional notification according to a schedule set forth by the Director of Public Works or his designee so that practice installations can be inspected during construction. - (d) Practice installations required as part of this ordinance shall be certified "as built" by a licensed professional engineer.
 Completed storm water management practices must pass a final inspection by the Director of Public Works or his designee or its designee to determine if they are in accordance with the approved storm water management plan and ordinance.
-The Director of Public Works or his designee or its designee shall notify the responsible party in writing of any changes required in such practices to bring them into compliance with the conditions of this permit. - (e) The responsible party shall notify the Director of Public Works or his designee of any significant modifications it intends to make to an approved storm water management plan.
+The Director of Public Works or his designee or its designee shall notify the responsible party in writing of any changes required in such practices to bring them into compliance with the conditions of this permit.
+"As-built" drawing(s) of the installed best management practices shall be submitted based on a topographic survey of the "as-built" drawing.
+An electronic CAD file of the survey shall be submitted including raw data points, triangulated irregular network (TIN), and 1-foot contours. - (e) The responsible party shall notify the Director of Public Works or his designee of any significant modifications it intends to make to an approved storm water management plan.
 The Director of Public Works or his designee may require that the proposed modifications be submitted to it for approval prior to incorporation into the storm water management plan and execution by the responsible party. - (f) The responsible party shall maintain all storm water management practices in accordance with the storm water management plan until the practices either become the responsibility of the Common Council, or are transferred to subsequent private owners as specified in the approved maintenance agreement. - (g) The responsible party authorizes the Director of Public Works or his designee to perform any work or operations necessary to bring storm water management measures into conformance with the approved storm water management plan, and consents to a special assessment or charge against the property as authorized under subch.
 VII of ch.
 66, Wis.
 Stats., or to charging such costs against the financial guarantee posted under Sec.
-25-28. - (h) If so directed by the Director of Public Works or his designee, the responsible party shall repair at the responsible party's own expense all damage to adjoining municipal facilities and drainage ways caused by runoff, where such damage is caused by activities that are not in compliance with the approved storm water management plan. - (i) The responsible party shall permit property access to the Director of Public Works or his designee or its designee for the purpose of inspecting the property for compliance with the approved storm water management plan and this permit. - (j) Where site development or redevelopment involves changes in direction, increases in peak rate and/or total volume of runoff from a site, the Director of Public Works or his designee may require the responsible party to make appropriate legal arrangements with affected property owners concerning the prevention of endangerment to property or public safety.
+25-31. - (h) If so directed by the Director of Public Works or his designee, the responsible party shall repair at the responsible party's own expense all damage to adjoining municipal facilities and drainage ways caused by runoff, where such damage is caused by activities that are not in compliance with the approved storm water management plan. - (i) The responsible party shall permit property access to the Director of Public Works or his designee or its designee for the purpose of inspecting the property for compliance with the approved storm water management plan and this permit.